kfrancis/ocr/README.md

 `Plugin.Xamarin.OCR` and `Plugin.Maui.OCR` provides the ability to do simple text from image OCR using nothing but platform APIs.

+## Why

+Why am I making this?
+I'm making this because I want to make it easier for developers to do OCR in their apps.
+I want to make it so that you can just use this plugin and not have to worry about the platform specifics.

+To many times I've tried to do OCR and had to wrestle with external dependencies like Tesseract (with it's dependencies Leptonica, etc) and these types of native dependencies can be a real pain to work with.

 ## Install Plugin

 [![NuGet](https://img.shields.io/nuget/v/Plugin.Maui.OCR.svg?label=NuGet)](https://www.nuget.org/packages/Plugin.Maui.OCR/)